Welcome to the Society for Menstrual Cycle Research

 The Society for Menstrual Cycle Research is a nonprofit, interdisciplinary research organization.
 Our membership includes researchers in the social and health sciences, humanities scholars, health care providers, policy makers, health activists, artists and students with interests in the role of the menstrual cycle in women’s health and well-being.

 We strive to be the source of guidance, expertise, and ethical considerations for researchers, practitioners, policy makers and funding resources interested in the menstrual cycle.
 The Society holds biennial meetings featuring presentations of the latest research by members.
-Make plans now to attend our 2013 meeting in New York, June 6-8.

 Making Menstruation Matter

 Our 20th biennial meeting was held in New York from June 6-8, 2013 at Marymount Manhattan College, NYC.

 At the conference, the first “Making Menstruation Matter” award was bestowed on Gloria Steinem, author of the classic piece, “If Men Could Menstruate.”

 Check out this video of the award presentation as well as Ms. Steinem’s remarks.

 Members of the SMCR leadership team started the blog partly for fun and partly to increase the visibility of the Society for Menstrual Research and our work.
 At re:Cycling, we write about anything related to the menstrual cycle and women’s health, from hokey tampon ads and literary references to menstruation to the latest news on birth control pills to how to cope with hot flashes/flushes to menstrual humor and more.
 We’ve been favorably mentioned at Women’s eNews, Sweetening the Pill, the now-defunct (sadly) Broadsheet, Feministing, and a few other places, too.
 Our favorite review came from Zara Rabinowicz at BitchBuzz: